 Fast & Street Food Course

 There are inexpensive and easy meals in Japan, such as yakisoba and okonomiyaki.
 These meals are simple, very popular, and easy to prepare.
 They are often sold at home parties and festival stalls.
-In this course, you will be taught the staple meals and the popular snack meals, and the latest trendy and visually appealing sweets, updated from time to time.
+In this course, you will be taught the staple meals and the popular snack meals.

 Yakisoba in Japan is common as home menu and restaurant menu.
 Even outdoors, even if it is outdoor, it is sold in various places such as simulated shops / kiosks of events such as street vendors, school festivals, etc., as well as cooking possibilities and cooking procedures as long as there is one iron plate.